zammad/zammad-admin-documentation/manage/scheduler.rst

    .. hint::

-      **Delete immediately** will delete the object at the runtime of the job *without any hint* in the UI.
+      **Delete immediately** will delete the ticket at the runtime of the job *without any hint* in the UI.

-      **Add a data privacy deletion task** will delete the object at the runtime of the job as a data privacy task, which means it is visible in Zammad's :doc:`data privacy panel </system/data-privacy>`.
+      **Add a data privacy deletion task** will create a data privacy deletion task for the object at the runtime of the job.
+That means it is visible in Zammad's :doc:`data privacy panel </system/data-privacy>`.

 Disable notifications